Koreans Living Within Visual Proximity of Dokdo Since at Least 512 A.D.

 The survey team tried to get the exact locations of the tombs on the island as well as excavate them.
 Because the tombs were highly visible stone structures above the ground, the tombs on Ulleungdo were recorded throughout history.
 Even many ancient Chosun maps show the locations of these burial sites by marking the locations as “石葬”.

-The three left images above shown (on the left) are a Korean tomb at Nam Seo Ri on Ulleungdo Island.
-The two pictures compare an ancient tomb on Ulleungdo (left) with a tomb from Kyeongju (right) click pictures.
+The top image above is a Korean tomb at Nam Seo Ri on Ulleungdo Island.
+The two lower pictures compare an ancient tomb on Ulleungdo (left) with a tomb from Kyeongju, mainland Korea (right).

 The team painstakingly recorded the locations of the tombs in Hyeonpo, Cheonbu, Namyang and Namseo Ri and carried out excavations of some sites that were found preserved in fair condition.